codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a guy lying on your doorstep?
-Matt.
+How do you teach a kid to climb stairs?
+There is a step by step guide.

 ## Home Server Up-Time